Barra: Books

-The Franciscan priest, specialist in mystical theology and author Rayner Torkington wrote a book describing how he was influenced after a chance encounter on Barra by meeting a hermit called Peter Calvay who had lived on the island of Hellisay for a number of years in the first half of the twentieth century.
-The book titled ‘Peter Calvay, hermit: A personal rediscovery of prayer’ was first published in 1977 and has had at least eleven reprintings.
+The specialist in mystical theology and author Rayner Torkington wrote a novel concerning Christian Mysticism featuring a character based on his late brother Peter Torkington called Peter Calvay, whom in the novel had lived on the island of Hellisay for a number of years in the first half of the twentieth century.
+The book, titled Peter Calvay, Hermit: A Personal Rediscovery of Prayer, was first published in 1977 and has had at least eleven reprintings.

-Torkington's book ‘Wisdom from the Western Isles: the making of a mystic’, published in 2008, also describes the author's meetings with Peter Calvay whilst he was staying on Barra.
+Torkington's novel Wisdom from the Western Isles: The Making of a Mystic, published in 2008, also describes the author's meetings with Peter Calvay whilst he was staying on Barra.

 Other

-In 2008 the Barra RNLI Life Boat, Edna Windsor was featured on a series of stamps.
+In 2008 the Barra RNLI Lifeboat, Edna Windsor, was featured on a series of postage stamps.
 The first class stamp shows the 17 m Severn class lifeboat in action in the Sound of Berneray 20 km southwest of Barra in 3.5 m swell with 30 km/h of wind.

-Sports

-Barra hosts an annual half-marathon called the Barrathon, which is part of the Western Isles Half Marathon series.
-This is accompanied by a shorter fun-run for families and younger children.
-A number of fund-raising events are held around this, including ceilidhs and dances.

-There is also an annual hill race, in which participants run up Heaval (383 m) before returning to Castlebay Square.
-The fastest recorded time, set in 1987, is 26.25 minutes.